 Your domain's renewal date

 By default, all Squarespace Domains are set to renew automatically each year.
 To prevent service interruptions, domains renew 15 days before their official expiration date.
-This schedule works similarly to a credit card billing cycle, where a payment due date is in the middle of the month, but the bank collects your balance at the beginning of the month, ahead of the set due date.
+We charge the renewal payment when the domain renews.

-We'll send you an email notifying you about upcoming domain renewals 15 days before we collect your renewal payment.
+Fifteen days before we collect your renewal payment, we'll send an email to the address in your domain's contact information about upcoming domain renewals.
 This gives you a chance to update your credit card information or disable the renewal.
 To proceed with the renewal, if the card on file is correct, no further action is necessary.